 board members to take the place of Bryan Loker of KFNF Radio, Marilyn Horn, county clerk, and Pam Wilson.
 They will also elect six board members for the Decatur County Amusement Authority to replace Ward Votapka, president, Kristi Gallentine, secretary/treasurer, Lynn Groneweg, Jason Fortin, Ray Ward, Peggy Ream and Kelsey Gallentine, who resigned last August after the county fair.
-The group, founded by the Chamber, runs the home-owned carnival at the
+The group, founded by the Chamber, runs the home-owned carnival at the the board.

-At the banquet, people will elect new Chamber fair.
-The resignation left only three members on the board.
 Those on the ballot for Chamber board seats include Amanda Grafel, Jim Merriott, Dr. Shannon Addleman and Megan Ketterl.